thigg/sailing-the-flood-to-java/README.md

 You'll need the prequesits (graal native) on your phone.
 Cross compilation is not yet possible with graal native.

 Afterwards build the qt part with the sailfish ide.
 This links with the java part.

+## License
+With exceptions this project is public domain.
+Thus you can do with it whatever you want.
+The exceptions are:
+ - the original implementation of the game engine (Game.java) by Rhys Rustad-Elliott (MIT licensed)